Dorris (Dotsie) Dutel Holmes papers

 Biography of Dorris (Dotsie) Dutel Holmes

 Dorris (Dotsie) Dutel Holmes was born in New Orleans, Louisiana in 1924.
 She attended Loyola University with a major in sociology and a minor in history, and worked as a social worker and pre-school teacher.
-During her tenure at Loyola, she met her husband George Holmes and was married in 1944.
+During her tenure at Loyola, she met her husband Edward Gerald Holmes and was married in 1944.
 They had four children, Jerelyn, Don, Mary Anne, and Laurie, during their 65 year marriage.

 When she and her husband moved to Georgia in 1951, Holmes became increasingly interested in community property and the kinds of discrimination women faced in terms of home ownership and equal pay issues.
 Holmes joined the League of Women Voters, and served as vice president of the Atlanta chapter, as well as treasurer of the Atlanta chapter of the American Association of University Women.
 Holmes was a Georgia delegate at the National Women’s Conference in Houston during International Women’s Year in 1977, and participated in lobbying efforts for ratification of the Equal Rights Amendment in Georgia.
 She chaired Georgia's ERA Council.
 From 1988 to 1996 Holmes was on the DeKalb Library’s Board of Trustees, and from 1997 to 2000, was treasurer of the Chamblee Library Friends association.
 Holmes died August 7, 2010 after decades of committed work in her church and other local organizations.